Tom Dougherty, CEO – Stealing Share

 A mea culpa on Apple’s AirPods

 Every so often I might be wrong.
 Yeah, it’s true.
 I know.
 So let’s own up to a mistake.
 Last year, I rail on Apple’s AirPods and now I’m sheepish on the matter.
-Then, my beef was with the five-hour listening time time — I need more like 10 continuous hours, especially with all the work travel I do.
-As I have since learned from my oldest son (who owns a pair) my initial perception was off base.
+Then, my beef was with the five-hour listening time — I need more like 10 continuous hours, especially with all the work travel I do.
+As I have since learned from my oldest son (who owns a pair), my initial perception was off base.
 The Apple AirPods are, unequivocally, the coolest pair of bluetooth headphones one can buy.

 I should’ve known better.

 “Primarily, the Apple brand represents simplicity.
 In design, in use and in how it affects your life.”

 But that wasn’t really what brought me coming around.
 The reason is they fit snugly into the branding of Apple.
 Primarily, the Apple brand represents simplicity.
 In design, in use and in how it affects your life.
 Once you embrace that brand, you become part of a movement that takes over the world when you think about it.
 Many of the best Apple products produce a what-is-that kind of reaction until you get comfortable with the idea.
 (Sony laughed Steve Jobs out of the room when presenting the concept for iTunes.)